Chevy Chase Elementary School

 Chevy Chase Elementary School is an elementary school containing grades 3–5 in Chevy Chase, Maryland.
 Founded in 1917, the school today occupies a much-renovated and -expanded 1930 building that has been designated as an Historic Site by the Maryland Historical Trust.
 The school is also said to have had the first school library in the county, established in 1939.

+The building has been described as "an early example of school architecture that successfully combines both traditional and modern design elements", with "Art Deco geometric panels and stepped-up parapets [that] were modern for the era, yet ... tempered by classical door and window treatments".